My Writing

 Notes from home

-Notes from home is where I share personal essays, reflections on rural life, stories from my memoir journey, and perspectives on preserving, maintaining, and sustaining my family’s farm.
+Notes from home is where I share the roots of my writing — personal essays, reflections on rural life, stories from behind the scenes of my memoir journey, and my advocacy work for farmland preservation and historic conservation.

-Each piece invites you into a world shaped by crossroad country stores, old homesteads, and the enduring spirit of the South.
+Each piece invites you into a world shaped by crossroad country stores, family, and the enduring spirit of the South.

 Join me on this journey.